Auvergne-Rhône-Alpes: Toponymy, logo, and symbols

 According to several online polls from Lyon Capitale, the name "Rhône-Alpes-Auvergne" led voting, ahead of "Alpes-Auvergne" and "AURA" (an acronym for Auvergne-Rhône-Alpes), which was proposed by Jean-Jack Queyranne, former president of the regional council of Rhône-Alpes.
-Schoolchildren were consulted about the name of the new region in February 2016; local residents were consulted in March.
+Schoolchildren were consulted about the name of the new region in February 2016; residents were consulted in March.

 After adjusting the votes in proportion to the number of inhabitants of the regions (Rhône-Alpes having five times the population of Auvergne) the name "Rhône-Alpes-Auvergne" was still leading, ahead of "Auvergne-Rhône-Alpes" and the acronym "AURA".